jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world.
 That's why your personal choices are your most powerful political weapon.
 And power is to politics what money is to finance.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
-But this isn't a self-help book about making you "happy".
+But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.
 We all need to step-up today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
-To embrace it, we have to rethink society with a modern mentality, one that makes the entire middle-class grab hold of modern tools to upgrade our civilization.
+To earn happier lives, we have to rethink society with a modern mentality, one that makes the entire middle-class grab hold of modern tools to upgrade our civilization.

 ## Looking Up

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
-While the media loves to tell us negative news, reading history books puts things into perspective.
+While the media loves to tell us negative news, reading history puts things into perspective.
 In the Stone Age, one of five people was murdered by another person.
 The Black Plague of the Medieval Age killed 30-60% of Europe's population in a decade.
 The Spanish colonization of the Americas killed about 80% of the native population die, mostly through diseases.
 Wars were once typical and expected throughout the world.
-We haven't had a massive one in generations.
+We haven't had a big one in generations.
 Human life on Earth is getting better.
-The march of new and better technology is the reason.
+We can fight disease, hunger, and ignorance better because of the march of new and better technology.
 We have to keep inventing.

 Life evolves more advanced lifeforms in jumps.
 Likewise humanity develops new technology in jumps too; what we often call "ages."
-When a new age comes, its technology is so unique and powerful, it changes how society functions.
-Society was very different going from the Stone Age to the Bronze Age for example.
+When a new age comes, its technology is so unique and powerful, it changes how society functions—society was very different going from the Stone Age to the Bronze Age, or the Medieval Age to the Science Age.

 We are inside the same transition as we leave the Industrial Age and enter the Computer Age.
 Even though we're inside it, upgrades are hard to get our head.
 I've been thinking about ours for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.